neurogenomics/reanalysis_Mathys_2019/README.md

 Note this includes the processed count matrix and associated metadata.
 This will be needed to run the analysis below.
-Also note that here we match the cell types to the original paper but we have also made avaialble a more granular cell type groupings which you can access in the metadata - the `cluster_celltype` column rather than the `allan_celltype` column.
+Also note that here we match the cell types to the original paper but we have also made available a more granular cell type groupings which you can access in the metadata - the `cluster_celltype` column rather than the `allan_celltype` column.

 ## Run analysis
-The `run_reanalysis_Mathys_19.R` in the `R` folder can be used to derive the true DEGs from the reprocessed Mathys et al., 2019 Alzheimer's disease patient snRNA-Seq data.
+The `run_reanalysis_Mathys_19.R` in the `R` folder can be used to derive the EGs from the reprocessed Mathys et al., 2019 Alzheimer's disease patient snRNA-Seq data.
 This script uses a custom written function to apply pseudobulk differential analysis to any single-cell dataset (see `sc_cell_type_de.R`).